-Approximately a year ago, the California Science Center added a 45,000 square foot permanent exhibit called ‘Ecosystems,’ nearly doubling the size of the museum.
+In April of 2010, the California Science Center added a 45,000 square foot permanent exhibit called ‘Ecosystems,’ nearly doubling the size of the museum.
 Ten years in the making, at a cost of $165 million, ‘Ecosystems’ manages to impress visually and scholastically.
 ScriptPhD.com recently got a private tour and in-depth guide of the ambitious exhibit and didactic tool.
 Afterwards, we had the opportunity to sit down with the man that conceptualized ‘Ecosystems’ and curator of ecology at the California Science Center — Dr. Chuck Kopczak.
 An avid geologist, and devoted to the promulgation of quality science education, Dr. Chuck graciously sat down with us for an in-depth conversation about ‘Ecosystems,’ the future of science education, and energizing environmental causes through science.
 Our full tour and podcast, under the “continue reading” cut.
 Continue reading Podcast: Designing California Science Center’s ‘Ecosystems’ Exhibit→

-a notion would have been unthinkable.
+So ya wanna work in showbiz, eh kid, but all you’ve got is an astrophysics degree and the glint of stars in your eyes?
+Even five years ago, such a notion would have been unthinkable.
 Not only has sci-fi traditionally been regarded as a niche segment across all media markets, research into scientific accuracy and integrity, let alone in-house science advisors, were nonexistent.
 Today, with science content proliferating every year in mainstream film and television, and with sci-fi movies grossing better than ever at the box office (two of the biggest hits of the last six months were Inception and TRON: Legacy), careers for scientists in entertainment are more sought out than ever.
 ScriptPhD.com Editor/Creative Director Jovana J. Grbić and Jet Propulsion Laboratory scientist/renowned television science advisor Kevin Grazier recently spoke at an Emory University career panel geared towards aspiring science advisors and consultants.
 We kick-start 2011 with podcasts of both talks.
 We hope you find inspiration, ideas, and that this year is one of immense success for all of our readers, collaborators and clients.
 Continue reading PODCAST: Science Careers in Entertainment→

 One of the most captivating books of 2010 was not a gory science-fiction thriller or a gripping end-of-the world page-turner, though its subject matter is equally engrossing and out of the ordinary.
 It is about somewhat crazy people doing crazy things as seen through the lenses of the man that has been treating them for decades.
 The Naked Lady Who Stood On Her Head is the first psych ward memoir, a tale of a curious doctor/scientist and his most extreme, bizarre, and sometimes touching cases from the nation’s most prestigious neurology centers and universities.
 Included in ScriptPhD.com’s review is a podcast interview with Dr. Small, as well as the opportunity to win a free autographed copy of his book.
 Our end-of-the year science library pick is under the “continue reading” cut.